PythonRSAS/pythonrsas.github.io/_posts/2022-06-06-1-basic-data-structures.md

 $$O(n)$$ means linear as in$$k*n$$ for some $$k>0$$.

-In computer science, the big $$O$$ is used as a time efficiency metric for data structure: how much time it takes to do each of the following:
+In computer science, the big $$O$$ is used as a time efficiency metric for data structure: how much time it takes to do each of the following essential functions:
 1. Access (to get)
 2. Search (to find)
 3. Insert (to add)